Mateo de la Mata Ponce de León

 Mateo de la Mata Ponce de León (sometimes Mateo de la Mata y Ponce de León) (b.
 Requena, Valencia, Spain – d.
 November 16, 1720, Lima) was a Spanish colonial official in Peru.
 He was president of the Audiencia of Quito from 1691 to 1699.
 (Quito was then part of the Viceroyalty of Peru.)
-From March 2 to August 15, 1716 he served as interim viceroy of Peru.
+From March 2 to August 15, 1716, he served as interim viceroy of Peru.

 Early career

 Mateo de la Mata was born in Requena in eastern Spain.
 His parents were Mateo de Cuenca Mata and Isabel Ponce de León Iranzú.
-He studied at San Ildefonso de Alcalá for eight years.
+He studied at Colegio Mayor de San Ildefonso for eight years.
 He earned a bachelor's degree in canon law from the University of Salamanca and a licentiate from the University of Osuna.
 He was a knight of the military Order of Calatrava.

-He was an oidor (judge) in the Audiencia of Santa Fe de Bogotá (also part of the Viceroyalty of Peru), beginning in August 1674.
-On October 31, 1680 he was promoted to criminal alcalde in Lima.
-During this time he married Luisa de Céspedes, a native of Lima and daughter of Juan Antonio de Céspedes y Toledo, knight of the Order of Santiago, and María de Arcos y Aguilar, a native of Lima.
-From January 26, 1687 he was an oidor in the Audiencia of Lima.
+He was an oidor (judge) in the Audiencia of Santa Fe de Bogotá (es) (also part of the Viceroyalty of Peru), beginning in August 1674.
+On October 31, 1680, he was promoted to criminal alcalde in Lima.
+During this time, he married Luisa de Céspedes, a native of Lima and daughter of Juan Antonio de Céspedes y Toledo, knight of the Order of Santiago, and María de Arcos y Aguilar, also a native of Lima.
+From January 26, 1687, he was an oidor in the Audiencia of Lima.